 - The treasurer maintains custody of the checkbook at all times.
 The president must never have custody of the checkbook.
-If the treasurer becomes unavailable for a short period of time checkbooks should be given to the third signer who is not the president. - Supporting documentation is required for every disbursement made. - Checks are issued in number sequence order. - All checks have two signatures: the treasurer (except in an emergency) and on additional signer, preferably the president. - There are no blank checks with a signature(s)! - Under no circumstances should a check ever be written to cash. - Detailed supporting documentation is maintained for every deposit made. - Three people are present for all counting of cash (membership drive, book fair, fundraiser, etc.). - All money received is deposited the same day, using the bank's night depository for events concluded after banking hours. - Bank statements (and other bank correspondence) are mailed to the school address in care of the PTA (unless the e-Commerce Policy is adopted, then online statements are acceptable). - Bank statements are reconciled to check registers in a timely manner. - There are no ATM, debit cards, or credit cards connected with PTA accounts. - The treasurer prepares and presents a treasurer's report at each meeting of the board and general membership.
+If the treasurer becomes unavailable for a short period of time checkbooks should be given to the third signer who is not the president. - Supporting documentation is required for every disbursement made. - Checks are issued in number sequence order. - All checks have two signatures: the treasurer (except in an emergency) and one additional signer, preferably the president.
+No authorized signer may sign their own check. - There are no blank checks with a signature(s)! - Under no circumstances should a check ever be written to cash. - Detailed supporting documentation is maintained for every deposit made. - Three people are present for all counting of cash (membership drive, book fair, fundraiser, etc.). - All money received is deposited the same day, using the bank's night depository for events concluded after banking hours. - Bank statements (and other bank correspondence) are mailed to the school address in care of the PTA (unless the e-Commerce Policy is adopted, then online statements are acceptable). - Bank statements are reconciled to check registers in a timely manner. - There are no ATM, debit cards, or credit cards connected with PTA accounts. - The treasurer prepares and presents a treasurer's report at each meeting of the board and general membership.

 A PTA/PTSA Basic Fiscal Management Procedures form is located in this handbook.
-It can also be found in the Utah PTA President Handbook and the treasurers page on the Utah PTA website, utahpta org.
-Each PTA board should review these procedures at the beginning of the year, obtain the appropriate signatures on the form, make a copy of the form for all signers, and submit the signed original through Givebacks or to the council/region treasurer by October 1st.
+It can also be found in the Utah PTA President Handbook and the treasurers page at utahpta.org.
+Each PTA board should review these procedures at the beginning of the year, obtain the appropriate signatures on the form, make a copy of the form for all signers, and submit the signed original through Givebacks by October 1.